by George Sidney Hurd

 So, we have seen that while God has always loved all unconditionally - even after the fall, His settled attitude toward all unrepentant sin has always been that of wrath.
 Anyone who is a parent understands that anger is an essential part of parental love in the face of sin and rebellion.

 An essential element of the gospel is that Christ became sin for us in order that we may become the righteousness of God through faith in Him.
 Through our union with Him in the new birth we are no longer subjects of God’s wrath and the resulting condemnation.
-Jesus becomes our righteousness, thereby delivering us from the coming wrath.
-(1Thess 1:10) While Postmodern theologians chafe at this, Christ’s expiation of our sins, theologically referred to as “the atonement,” is clearly a penal atonement made on our behalf by Christ, enabling God to be just while at the same time justifying the ungodly who repent and put their faith in Christ as their propitiatory sacrifice.
+Jesus becomes our righteousness, thereby delivering us from the coming wrath (1Thess 1:10).
+While Postmodern theologians chafe at this, Christ’s expiation of our sins, theologically referred to as “the atonement,” is clearly a penal atonement made on our behalf by Christ, enabling God to be just while at the same time justifying the ungodly who repent and put their faith in Christ as the propitiatory sacrifice for their sins.

 The Penal Substitutionary Atonement